 *On this date in 2009, the Norwegian Nobel Committee awarded the Nobel Peace Prize to President Barack Obama of the United States.

 Because of President Obama's initiative, the USA was playing a more constructive role in meeting the great climatic challenges the world is confronting.
 Democracy and human rights are to be strengthened.
 Only very rarely has a person to the same extent as President Obama captured the world's attention and given its people hope for a better future.
-His diplomacy was founded in the concept that those who are to lead the world must do so on the basis of values and attitudes that are shared by the majority of the world's population.
+His diplomacy was founded on the concept that those who lead the world must do so based on values and attitudes shared by the majority of the world's population.